perfana/perfana-config-examples/maven/README.md

 Run a load test and connect to Perfana via Maven.

-Generate a `pom.xml` for jMeter or Gatling.
+Generate a `pom.xml` for jMeter, K6 or Gatling.

 ## Docker image for jMeter

-Build a docker image for jMeter and Maven in the `docker-jmeter` directory.
+Build a docker image for jMeter and Maven in the `docker-jmeter` directory using `build.sh`.
 It builds an image with all needed files and config inside.

 Run in a cluster as:

-    kubectl run -it --rm --restart=Never --image my-maven-loadtest:v0.2 loadtest -- sh
+    kubectl run -it --rm --restart=Never --image maven-jmeter-loadtest:v0.1 loadtest -- sh

 At the shell command, type `mvn verify` to start the load test.
 Or replace `sh` with `mvn verify` to run directly.